hylo-lang/specification/spec.md

     1. A binding declaration at module scope or namespace scope is called a global binding declaration.
 It introduces one or more global bindings.
 A global binding declaration must be introduced with `let`.

     2. A binding declaration at type scope is called a static member binding declaration if it contains a `static` modifier.
 Otherwise, it is called a member binding declaration.
 A static member binding declaration introduces one or more global bindings.
-A member binding declaration introduces one or more member bindingss.
+A member binding declaration introduces one or more member bindings.

     3. A binding declaration at function scope is called a local binding declaration.
 It introduces one or more local bindings.